 “There are many independent frames on the market, but lines and design keep repeating.
 We wanted to make something different, with a temper, capable to put the people’s individuality into light” states Gabriel Hernandez.
 “That’s why we chose emerging artists as our testimonials.”
 These artists are featured in a dedicated space of cooperation and sharing on Portrait Eyewear’s website.

 A tribute to Kraftwerk, pioneers of electronic music.
 Perfectly balancing curves and edges, it conveys the idea of an authentic woman, who doesn’t need to hide behind a mask and is both sweet and brave, charismatic and romantic.

 Part of the Neon series, born at the intersection of the classic mask and aviator shapes and inspired by the translucent art of Robert Montgomery.
 The acetate surface mixes sanded and transparent finishes, creating an interesting holographic effect.

 An homage to Pipilotti Rist, this limited edition speaks of courage, experimentation, and break of conventional barriers.
 Made with 2D stainless steel with galvanized finishes and acetate details.

-Dedicated to the frontman of Pulp, and to all instinctive and self-conscious souls.
+Dedicated to the frontman of Pulp, this frame will appeal to all instinctive and self-conscious souls.
 It catches the eye with its brit-pop attitude.

-As Lori Herbersger’s neon art considers the reflections and interaction with the objects around her works, this frame remarks the beholder’s uniqueness by revealing the skin’s tones through bold gradients.
+Lori Herbersger’s neon art considers the reflections and interaction with the objects around her works; similarly, this frame remarks the beholder’s uniqueness by revealing the skin’s tones through bold gradients.